The Girl on the Water Buffalo

 After they had walked a long distance, chatting about what they should do and whom they should see in their native village, a heel of one of their shoes came loose and fell off.
 They all stopped to fix her footgear, and in that pause they remembered what they had promised their father-in-law.
 At once, they all began to despair as they had no idea what the strange requests really were, much less how to fulfill them.

-While they sat wailing by the roadside, a wise young girl came riding along on a water buffalo.
+While they sat wailing by the roadside, a young girl came riding along on a water buffalo.
 She stopped and asked them what was the matter, and if she could help.
 They told her she could do them no good, no one could.
 But she persisted in offering her sympathy and inviting their confidence, till at last they told her their story.

 The Wise Young Girl

-The three young women thanked the wise young girl for her good ideas and went on their way rejoicing.
-After a pleasant visit to their home village, they took a paper lantern, a paper fan and a set of chimes, and returned to their father-in-law's house.
 As soon as he saw them approach he began to vent his anger at their light regard for his commands.
 But they assured him that they had perfectly obeyed him, and showed him that what they had brought to fulfill the conditions.

-Much astonished, the father asked how it was that they had suddenly become so clever, and they told him the story of their journey, and of the girl on the water buffalo that had so fortunately come to their relief.
-He asked if the girl was married, and finding that she was not, he engaged a go-between to see if he could arrange for the girl on the water buffalo to marry his youngest son, the fourth.
-For you see, these were also the days when marriages were often arranged in just that kind of way.
+Much astonished, the father asked how it was that they had suddenly become so clever, and they told him the story of their journey, and of the young girl on the water buffalo they met who had fortunately come to their relief.
+The father was impressed with her intelligence, especially as he had no clue himself how to solve the riddles he had given.

 end